MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 - If you attempt to install the Azure ATP sensor on a machine configured with a NIC Teaming adapter, you receive an installation error.
 If you want to install the Azure ATP sensor on a machine configured with NIC teaming, see [Azure ATP sensor NIC teaming issue](troubleshooting-atp-known-issues.md#nic-teaming).

 -    Recommended: User should have read-only permissions on the Deleted Objects container.
-This allows Azure ATP to detect bulk deletion of objects in the domain.
+This allows Azure ATP to detect user deletions from your Active Directory.
 For information about configuring read-only permissions on the Deleted Objects container, see the **Changing permissions on a deleted object container** section in the [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx) article.

 -   Optional: A user account of a user who has no network activities.
-This account is configured as the Azure ATP Honeytoken user.
+This account is configured as an Azure ATP Honeytoken user.
 For more information, see [Configure exclusions and Honeytoken user](install-atp-step7.md).

 -   Optional: When deploying the standalone sensor, it is necessary to forward Windows events 4776, 4732, 4733, 4728, 4729, 4756, 4757, and 7045 to zure ATP to further enhance Azure ATP Pass-the-Hash, Brute Force, Modification to sensitive groups, Honey Tokens detections, and malicious service creation.
 Azure ATP sensor receives these events automatically.
 In Azure ATP standalone sensor, these events can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
 Events collected provide Azure ATP with additional information that is not available via the domain controller network traffic.

-## Azure ATP workspace management portal and workspace portal requirements
+## Azure ATP portal requirements
-Access to the Azure ATP workspace portal and the Azure ATP workspace management portal is via a browser, supporting the following browsers and settings:
+Access to the Azure ATP portal is via a browser, supporting the following browsers and settings:
 -	Microsoft Edge
 -	Internet Explorer version 10 and above
 -	Google Chrome 4.0 and above